aal55/Mini-Project-1/section1.md

 [Git Tutorial](/section3.md)

 ## What is Vi?
 Vi is a visual editor for Linux and Unix.
 It allows you to view edits on a document as they are made.
 It uses an insert and a command mode to efficiently draw a border between command input and text editing.
+It also allows access to GitHub with the ability to make commits and push files right from the terminal.

+## Modes?
+Vi has a command and an insert mode.
+You can enter insert mode with the 'i' key to be able to enter text.
+The 'esc' key goes into command mode where you can enter commands such as !q (quit).

 ## Commands
 * **cd** - change directory